 When you are checking Gmail, searching for a ride with Lyft or watching video-courses on Udemy, there is AngularJS making things happen.
 If you’re still in doubt whether to choose AngularJS for your future project, here’s a set of best AngularJS sites you may use as brand advocates.

 First, here are some notable companies using Angularjs on their websites: NBC, Intel, ABC News, Sprint, Walgreens.
-Next, let’s get a closer look at sites using AngularJS.
+Next, let’s get a closer look at web application examples using AngularJS.

+This is one of unobvious AngularJS examples of an app.
 British daily newspaper and online edition with more than 300 million monthly visitors had a unique problem: 20 thousands of images that are added to the newspaper’s CMS daily.
-In order to store, process and display such enormous amount of imagery content The Guardian has developed Grid, image management app.
+In order to store, process and display such an enormous amount of imagery content The Guardian has developed Grid, image management app.

-$290.10 million revenue generatingweb-based platform that allows users create websites.
+$290.10 million revenue generating web-based platform that allows users to create websites.
 The platform has more than 50 million registered users that build and run their websites based on Wix.
 Such trust and interest in the platform capabilities is partly due to AngularJS technology that allows Wix platform to build beautiful and fast-working websites.

 Nevertheless, next time using PayPal take your time to notice how flawless the payment process goes.

-Another great example of AngularJS at work.
-Gmail is a classic Single Page Application (SPA).
+Another great example of an app made with AngularJS.
+Gmail is a classic SPA.
 Every time you open Google’s mail service your browser loads one single HTML page and dynamically updates the page as you interact with it.
 Reading email, writing a new one, going to the new tab, all those actions are in fact is displayed within a one single web page thanks to the power of AngularJS.

 AngularJS is by far one of the best front-end frameworks for development of Dynamic Web Pages and Web Application.
 It has a versatile and elegant set of resources which will come in handy both for development of high-loaded web apps and simple websites.